jhytabest/ARTICL/articl-miniapp/README.md

 ## Embeds
 `app/layout.tsx` already includes the `fc:miniapp` meta tag.
 Update the URLs (image, splash, launch URL) to your deployed domain.
 ## Publisher registration (on Base)
 Use your publisher wallet on Base and call `registerPublisher(domain, pricePerCall, payoutWallet)` against the deployed contract address above.
 You can use `cast send`, Foundry scripts, or a small ethers script.
-Set `NEXT_PUBLIC_PUBLISHER_ADDRESS` to that wallet.

 You can also use the helper script here:
 ```bash